You are here

 Effective partnerships extend beyond generation and can also support the storage and distribution of energy.
 It is here that collaboration and digitalisation will really come into their own.

 Smart grids can effectively monitor and manage how many households are consuming electricity, how much power they need, and at what time.
 The Smart Islands partnership is an example of how companies are collaborating to help solve our energy problems.
-Hitachi is working with the European Union and Tresco Estate to build an IoT platform on the Isles of Scilly to manage the effective supply and demand of energy.
+As part of this, Hitachi has partnered with the EU and the main stakeholders on the Isles of Scilly - including the Council, local businesses, the Duchy of Cornwall and Tresco Island - to create a smart energy system using the IoT.
 Working together, with the local communities, the companies are providing the island with a more efficient energy system.
 A system which could easily be scaled up to support larger cities and areas.

 Open conversations and collaborations have never been so important, especially in making our energy systems smarter!
 Partnerships allow for skills and information to be shared with greater ease in order to solve problems and with a hefty issue such as the world’s energy future at stake, we should celebrate the companies that are buddying up.